Professional/Short course Current Applications in Hybrid Imaging Practice

-This module has been developed to enable individuals to demonstrate a good level of understanding associated with the current applications of hybrid imaging practice.
+This 15 credit Applications of Hybrid Imaging Practice module has been developed to enable individuals to demonstrate a good level of understanding associated with the current applications of hybrid imaging practice.

 You will also consider future development opportunities for the hybrid imaging practitioner and relate these to potential growth areas in clinical practice.

 On successful completion of this level 7 (Masters level) module, you will be able to: